-Wash the engine by hand, and be careful to prevent water from entering the air cleaner and/or muffler.
+Wash your mower after use, by hand, and be careful to prevent water from entering the air cleaner and/or muffler.

-- Using a garden hose or pressure washing equipment can force water into the air cleaner.
-Water in the air cleaner will soak the filters and can enter the carburetor or engine, causing damage. - Water on a hot engine can cause damage.
+Using a garden hose or pressure washing equipment can force water into the air cleaner, which will soak the filter and can enter the carburetor or engine, causing damage.

+Cold water on a hot engine can cause damage.
 If the engine has been running, allow it to cool for at least 30 minutes before washing.